Maithiliii/Collegio/README.md

 - **Interest Tracking**
   - Tab to view all goods/services you have posted.
   - Tab to view all goods/services you have shown interest in.
-  - Future: a tab to see who has shown interest in your posts.
+  - Tab to see who has shown interest in your posts.

 - **Notifications**
   - Bell icon → shows recent activity and recent posts.